ironmeld/boot2now/README.md

 * The first working system is launched from a "hand built" bootable image.

 * Every transition should preserve a bootable software environment which is checksumed and cryptographically signed.
 These are the Master Bootstrap Images.
-  * capture image
   * launch
   * build
-  * shutdown
+  * reboot
-  * capture image
+  * capture resulting image

 ## Build2Now Structure

-A Build2Now compiler includes:
+A Build2Now compiler should include:
    * a bootable image of the compiler
    * sha256 checksum of the compiler image
    * sha256 checksum of (parent) image that compiled the compiler